klasmodin/klasmodin.github.io/_pages/team.md

 ## previous members

 - [Milo Viviani](https://miloviviani.wordpress.com/) (**PhD student**, 2015–2020) defended his thesis [Symplectic methods for isospectral flows and 2D ideal hydrodynamics](https://research.chalmers.se/en/publication/517205) in June 2020.
-For it he recieved the [New Talent Award](https://scicade2019.uibk.ac.at/index.php/new-talent-award) at the 2019 SciCADE conference.
+For it he recieved the SciCADE [New Talent Award](https://scicade2019.uibk.ac.at/index.php/new-talent-award).
 He is currently pursuing a post-doc at [Scuola Normale Superiore](http://www.crm.sns.it/) in Pisa, Italy.

 - [Geir Bogfjellmo](https://www.nmbu.no/emp/geir.bogfjellmo) (**Post-Doc**, 2015–2017) worked on the construction and analysis of splines on symmetric spaces.
 He is currently Associate Professor at the [Norwegian University of Life Sciences](https://www.nmbu.no/).